brtkwr/brtkwr.github.io/content/posts/2015-03-12-forum-is-free-housing-and-energy.md

 The meeting was chaired by Darren Hall, Green Party candidate for Bristol West and Director of Bristol Green Week and on the panel were:

 1. Oona Goldsworthy, Chief Executive of [United Communities][united-communities]
-2. Mike Roberts, Director of [HAB housing][hab-housing] owned by Kevin McCloud
+2. Mike Roberts, Director of HAB housing owned by Kevin McCloud
 3. Shankari Raj Edgar, Director of [Nudge Group][nudge-group]
 4. Keith Cowling, Chair of Bristol [Community Land Trust][community-land-trust] and Director of Community Buildings Federation